Blog

 Tomatoes are part of the nightshade family as well as aubergine, bell peppers and other common vegetables.
 This family of vegetables is known to cause problems for dogs.

 White potatoes are another member of the nightshade family and can be toxic to dogs in large quantities, especially if eaten raw.
-Dog owners should also steer clear of the allium family which includes onion and garlic.
+Dog owners should also steer clear of the allium family which includes onion, garlic, and leeks.

 The good news though is that tomatoes are an excellent source of antioxidants and vitamins A and C. However, as with any food, you should introduce tomatoes to your dog slowly to see how they react.
 Some dogs may have an upset stomach if they eat too many at once.